 For what date?

-- Body Template 6 with a clarification question:
+- Body Template 6 with a clarification question on Echo Show:

 Null result: Use Body Template 6 when there are no results found.
-Use hints to help redirect the user to find results.
+Use hints to help redirect the user to find results, but keep in mind hints are not available to users with Echo Spot or Echo devices without screens.

-Body Template 6 showing a null result with optional hint:
+Body Template 6 showing a null result with optional hint on Echo Show:

 Close of the skill session: A thoughtful way to end the skill is with a goodbye message and an image.
 This helps users understand that the experience with the skill is now over.
 This template and message can be used as a response for the AMAZON.CancelIntent or the AMAZON.StopIntent.